lpic2book/src/docs/lpic2.201.1.md

 **Note**
 Both `zImage` and `bzImage` use gzip compression.
-The "bz" in `bzImage` refers to "*big zImage*" NDASH not to the "bzip" compression algorithm.
+The "bz" in `bzImage` refers to "*big zImage*" - not to the "bzip" compression algorithm.

 ##  Overview of numbering schemes for kernels and patches